Salvatore-Als/cs2-rank/readme.md

 [![Texte alternatif](https://github.com/Salvatore-Als/cs2-rank/assets/58212852/809a130a-1c3a-4b37-aaf5-f72c88fc75e0)](https://www.paypal.com/donate/?hosted_button_id=UA272TAJVBT2U)

+## b2.0.1 => b2.1.0
+This version change change the database structure.
+Before installing version b2.1.0 if you are using an earlier beta version, you must launch the tools nodejs which is located in /external/beta-migration/, it's not mandatory but without this proces you will lose all your rank.

 ## Overview
 CS2 Rank is an open source ranking plugin for Counter-Strike 2, relying on in-game events to award or deduct points.
 Player statistics are recorded in a MYSQL database.